sdhutchins/py4ds/README.md

 ## Data

-Data can be retrieved from <a>https://open.jacksonms.gov/dataset/events-in-the-city1/</a>
+Data can be retrieved from <a src="https://open.jacksonms.gov/dataset/events-in-the-city1/">https://open.jacksonms.gov/dataset/events-in-the-city1/</a>

 ## Interact with this notebook